kaizer1v/kaizer1v.github.io/src/data/reflections/ai-ethics.md

 ## Diving Into Ethics: Where Traditional Approaches Fall Short

 Our brainstorming began with traditional ethical frameworks—utilitarianism, deontology, virtue ethics.
-But very quickly, cracks emerged:

-The problems we saw:
+But theere were problems we saw:

-- They centre only human perspectives.
+- They centre only human perspectives
-- They assume fixed truths, not the evolving realities of modern systems.
+- They assume fixed truths, not the evolving realities of modern systems
-- They struggle with distributed, multi-actor environments like AI.
+- They struggle with distributed, multi-actor environments like AI
-- They fail to include nature, materials, culture, data, or ecology as participants.
+- They fail to include nature, materials, culture, data, or ecology as participants
-- They do not account for power or the unequal impacts of design decisions.
+- They do not account for power or the unequal impacts of design decisions

 So we asked a provocative question:

 > What would ethics look like if non-humans had a voice in the room?

-This led us toward relational ethics — a school of thought that focuses not on rules, but on the relationships between humans, technologies, and the world around them.
+This led us toward relational ethics — a school of thought that focuses not on rules, but on the relationships between humans, technologies, and the world around them

 **Why relational ethics felt right**

-- It is dynamic, not prescriptive.
+- It is dynamic, not prescriptive
-- It treats morality as something that emerges from interactions.
+- It treats morality as something that emerges from interactions
-- It acknowledges interdependence: human ↔ AI ↔ material ↔ culture ↔ environment.
+- It acknowledges interdependence: human ↔ AI ↔ material ↔ culture ↔ environment
-- It allows multiple truths and multiple forms of intelligence.
+- It allows multiple truths and multiple forms of intelligence
-- It makes ethics participatory, almost democratic.
+- It makes ethics participatory, almost democratic

-We realised we didn’t need an Ethics Engine.
-We needed an Ethics Council.
+We realised we didn’t need an ethics engine.
+We needed an "Ethics Council"

 ## Introducing Our Fictional AI Product: Council Orbit